 How to File in Small Claims Court in Georgia

-File in the county where the defendant resides
+File a sworn Statement of Claim in Magistrate Court, usually in the county where the defendant resides

 Required Forms